cballand/zztop/README.md

 * line fluxes and errors, chi2, for all the tracked solutions

 To do :
+* actual fit of the velocity dispersion for the best solution
 * configuration file instead of long list of parameters in zzfit
 * add other types of objects